circe/circe/docs/src/main/tut/quickstart.md

 ```

 If you are using circe's generic derivation (with Scala 2.10), or the macro annotation `@JsonCodec` (with
-Scala 2.10 or Scala 2.11), you'll also need to include the [MacroParadise][paradise] compiler
+Scala 2.10 or Scala 2.11), you'll also need to include the [Macro Paradise][paradise] compiler
 plugin in your build:

 ```scala